Chicago Board of Education: Elected school board (2025 onwards)

 On July 29, 2021, governor J. B. Pritzker signed into law HB 2908, legislation that will make it so that, by 2027, the Board of Education will consist entirely of elected members.
 The legislation will also expand the size of the board to 21 members (including the president).

 Per the legislation, in a November 2024 election, ten elected members will be elected from ten geographic districts to four-year terms that will begin in January 2025.
 From January 2025 through January 2027, these elected members will serve alongside 11 members (including the board's president) appointed by the mayor, subject to the approval of the Chicago City Council.
-With the exception of the president, each of the appointed members will hail from a different one of the ten electoral districts used for the 2024 Board of Education elections.
+With the exception of the president, each of the appointed members will hail from a different one of the ten electoral districts used for the 2024 Board of Education election.
 The 2024 election will be the first time in Chicago's history that the city will hold a school board election.
 Per the legislation, in 2026, the number of electoral districts will be increased to twenty, and an election will be held for the Board of education members from the ten new districts without incumbents.
 The members elected in this election will serve four-year terms beginning in January 2027.
 Resultantly, beginning in January 2027, each geographic district will be represented by a single elected member.
 Also in 2026, the board's president will be elected at-large to a four-year term.
 The legislation dictates that the convention of having twenty members from geographic districts plus a board president elected at-large will remain place thereafter.

 The Board of education will see members from ten of its geographic districts up for election every two-years.
 The electoral districts that will be used for Board of Education elections will have their boundaries drawn by Illinois General Assembly.
 With its 21 members, Chicago's Board of Education will become the largest school board among major cities in the United States by number of members.
-Under the new law, newly-elected members take office on January 15.
+Under the new law, newly elected members take office on January 15.
 If vacancies arise on the Board of Education, the remainder of the vacant seat's unexpired term will be filled by a mayoral appointee, with appointees being subject to the approval of the Chicago City Council.

 Current members

-The following table lists the members of the current board (as of February 2022):

 President of the Chicago Board of Education

 The Chicago Board of Education is led by a president.
-The current President of the Chicago Board of Education is Miguel del Valle.
+The current President is Sean Harden, a former Deputy CEO of Chicago Public Schools, who was appointed to the position by Mayor Brandon Johnson in December 2024.

 Since the 1995 Chicago School Reform Amendatory Act went into effect, the president has been directly appointed by the mayor of Chicago, rather than being elected among the members of the board.

 Beginning with the 2026 Chicago Board of Education elections, after which the Board of Education is slated to become an entirely-elected board, the president will be elected at-large.